-Access Code DIS DIS Indicates that the access code is disabled.
+Access Code DIS Indicates that the access code is disabled.
 No access code is required to change any setting.
 Access Code REQ Indicates that the access code is required to alter settings.
-Access Code OK Indicates that the access code is required and has been entered correctly. the Up or Down arrow key to change the N to Y and press ENTER to enable the access code re.
+Access Code OK Indicates that the access code is required and has been en Indicates that the access code is required and has been entered correctly.

+Enable N / Y Press the Up or Down arrow key to change the N to Y and press ENTER to enable the access code feature.
 If the access code is enabled you must first enter the access code to disable it.
-New Value Press betw acces The I If you 1.
-Tu 2.
-Wa 3.
-Pro 4.
-Re The Factory default Access code is 1995.
-Fyou change the access code is 1995.
-Fyou change the access code and can't remember it follow this procedure: Turn off power to the controller.
+New Value Press ENTER to display the current access code value and use the arrow keys to change it to any value between 0 and 9999.
+If the access code has been enabled, you will be prompted to enter the current access code before being allowed to change it.
+You must remember the access code if you enable it.
+The Factory default Access code is 1995.
+If you change the access code and can't remember it follow this procedure: Turn off power to the controller.
 Wait 10 seconds.
 Press and Hold the UP and DOWN arrow keys while turning on the power.
 Read the access code on the display.
 Release the keys, and the access code will disappear.